Top 10 Ways Interactive Displays Improve Education

 3. Boosting Engagement and Enthusiasm

 Students in classes that leverage an interactive flat panel display are more engaged, pay more attention, and are more positive about learning.
-Teachers often report that increased attentiveness and engagement are the top benefits of teaching with interactive display technology.
+Teachers often report that increased attentiveness and engagement are the top benefits of interactive teaching.

 This motivating impact of interactive displays is seen at every level of education.
 A good deal of research shows the benefits of interactive flat panel displays in early childhood education.
 (Note that many researchers still use the term “interactive whiteboard,” “IW,” or “IWB” for all similar technology.)
 These benefits include gains in achievement, participation, motivation, and cooperation.
 Students were also able to engage in exploration and activities for longer periods of time, and focus and attention span during lessons increased.